jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 You guessed it!
 The `data` object is being re-created every time `Parent` re-renders.
 Which means the `React.memo` shallow prop checking in `ExpensiveChild` is skipped.
 What a waste!

-As mentioned previously, what if we could somehow cache a reference to the `data` and just pass that instead of re-creating it on every re-render?
+As mentioned previously, what if we could somehow cache a reference to `data` and just pass that instead of re-creating it on every re-render?

 ## Memoization
 [Memoization](https://en.wikipedia.org/wiki/Memoization) is just that.
 Memoization is a fancy computer science term for caching the result of a value or function and keeping it's object reference rather than creating a new one.